GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 # Working in the Nesi Environment
 NeSI HPC environment is used for the analysis.
 Please make sure to have a NeSI account and you are able to login.

-### Setting up your project directories
+### Setting up your project directory

 ```
-# Create a new directory in your home directory to do the analysis, and change to that directory
+# Create a new directory in somewhere and change to that directory
-mkdir Workshop
+mkdir pg_workshop
-cd Workshop
+cd pg_workshop
+# Keep a note of the absolute path of your directory
+pwd
+/nesi/nobackup/ga03793/pg_workshop
 ```

 # Genome Data